LeslieMathsPro/Insights-from-StackOverflow-2017-Developer-Survey/README.md

 - pandas==2.0.1

 Files Description
-Stack Overflow's 2017.ipynb: Notebook containing the data analysis
+*Stack Overflow's 2017.ipynb*: Notebook containing the data analysis
-survey_results_public.csv:  CSV file with main survey results, one respondent per row and one column per answer
+*survey_results_public.csv*:  CSV file with main survey results, one respondent per row and one column per answer
-survey_results_schema.csv:  CSV file with survey schema, i.e., the questions that correspond to each column name
+*survey_results_schema.csv*:  CSV file with survey schema, i.e., the questions that correspond to each column name

 The dataset is too large to upload them here, but you could download them here : https://www.kaggle.com/datasets/stackoverflow/so-survey-2017